knpuniversity/FOSUserBundle/knpu/template-customize.md

 from a bundle, just go to `app/Resources`, then create a directory with the same name as the bundle: `FOSUserBundle`.
 Inside, create one more directory: `views`.

+***TIP
+The location where templates should live to override bundle templates has changed in Symfony 4.
+But, the idea is still the same.
+For details, see: [https://symfony.com/blog/new-in-symfony-3-4-improved-the-overriding-of-templates](https://symfony.com/blog/new-in-symfony-3-4-improved-the-overriding-of-templates).
+***

 In this case, the `layout.html.twig` template lives right the root of the `views/` directory in the bundle.
 So that's where we need to create our's.
 Inside, extend the normal `base.html.twig`.